constzz/Animated-Voice-Blob/README.md

 }
 ```

-After init, it already has configured and placed child blobs.
-Also, it set ups the animation loop, to keep the blobs animating.
+After init, it is already configured and has added child blobs.
+Also, it sets up the animation loop, to keep the blobs animating:

 ```swift
 // Init scope ...